Ernest Esclangon

+Biography

-Born in Mison, Alpes-de-Haute-Provence, in 1895 he started to study mathematics at the École Normale Supérieure, graduating in 1898.
-Looking for some means of financial support while he completed his doctorate on quasi-periodic functions, he took a post at the Bordeaux Observatory, teaching some mathematics at the university.
+Born in Mison, Alpes-de-Haute-Provence, in 1895 he started to study mathematics at the École normale supérieure, graduating in 1898.
+Looking for some means of financial support while he completed his doctorate on quasi-periodic functions, he took a post at the Bordeaux Observatory, teaching some mathematics at the University of Bordeaux.

 During World War I, he worked on ballistics and developed a novel method for precisely locating enemy artillery.
 When a gun is fired, it initiates a spherical shock wave but the projectile also generates a conical wave.
 By using the sound of distant guns to compare the two waves, Escaglon was able to make accurate predictions of gun locations.

 After the armistice in 1919, Esclangon became director of the Strasbourg Observatory and professor of astronomy at the university the following year.
 In 1929, he was appointed director of the Paris Observatory and of the International Time Bureau, and elected to the Bureau des Longitudes in 1932.
 He is perhaps best remembered for initiating in 1933 the first speaking clock service, reportedly to relieve the observatory staff from the numerous telephone calls requesting the exact time.
 He was elected to the Académie des Sciences in 1939.